Skip to main content

 We just need all of the below info for your passport to be considered fully certified.
 This is important for us to be able to confirm the passport is yours.
 Please show this to your certifier so they can include all of the statements and details we need.

-Note: We're unable to accept online/electronic certifications.
+Note: We're unable to accept online or electronic certifications.

-2. Likeness statement: “I certify that this is a true likeness of [applicant's full name].”
+• A likeness statement: “I certify that this is a true likeness of [applicant's full name].”

-3. True copy statement: "I certify that this document is a true copy of [applicant's full name]'s passport presented to me."
+• A true copy statement: "I certify that this document is a true copy of [applicant's full name]'s passport presented to me."

-(It's really important we get all of these individually, a signature or number will not be used in place of their name and/or occupation).
+(It's really important we get all of these individually, a signature or number will not be used in place of their name and/or occupation)

-• Member of the NZ police
+• Member of the New Zealand police

-• Registered NZ medical doctor
+• Registered NZ medical doctor or GP

 • Registered NZ teacher